hapax/hapax.github.io/assets/chuzenji.md

 Nikko"), and even in this small ambiguity, it seems more defined by its proximity to other things than any properties of its own.
-It is in between, or around, but never "here", and the day my bus rolled in, the town was swaddled in a blanket of fog and almost invisible;
+It is in between, or around, but never "here", and the day my bus rolled into town, it was swaddled in a blanket of fog and almost invisible;
-it was nowhere to be seen.
+all around, but nowhere to be seen.
 Chuzenji was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and rambling boardwalks.
 But the mass of cloud had settled onto the adjoining plateaus as well,